Fred Akshar

 Frederick J. Akshar II is an American Republican politician from the State of New York.
-Since November 2015, Akshar represented District 52 in the New York State Senate.
-Since January 1, 2023, Akshar has served Broome County, as their Sheriff.
+Akshar represented District 52 in the New York State Senate from 2015 to 2022.
+Since January 1, 2023, Akshar has served as the Broome County Sheriff.

 Background

 Akshar grew up in Afton in the Southern Tier region of New York.
 He graduated from Broome Community College as well as the FBI Academy.

 A law enforcement officer, Akshar worked at the Chenango County Sheriff's Office and the Broome County Sheriff's Office.
 His work in law enforcement spanned 15 years, and he served as Captain of the Law Enforcement Division at the Broome County Sheriff's Office.
 Akshar was named undersheriff of Broome County in June 2015.
 Prior to his election to the New York State Senate, he also served on the Crime Victims Assistance Center Board and the Broome Opioid Abuse Council.